 Well, if you find all of the above Do’s and Don’ts daunting, that would be normal.
 Despite the difficulty and rigor of medical education, it is an exciting and wonderful experience.
 I think back to my medical school experience with a great deal of nostalgia.
 There will never be another time in your life where your single responsibility will be to learn as much as you can.
 Take every advantage of it.
 It will payoff like nothing else you have experienced.
 We in the International medical faculty, Osh state university look forward to helping you along the way and watching your development into the physician that you have dreamed of becoming.

-Candidate of Medical Sciences
+Doctor of Medical Sciences

 Dean of International Medical Faculty